yunfachi/NixOwOS/nixos/README.md

-## nwixowos\.enable
+## nixowos\.enable

-Whether to enable the NwixOwOS module for NixOS\.
+Whether to enable the NixOwOS module for NixOS\.